A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Experiments

 \begin{example} The ground truth coefficients are $\drift(x) = 4 |(x \text{ mod } 2 \pi) - \pi| - 2 \pi$, $\diffusionOrdinary(x) = \exp(\sin(x + 1) + 1)$, $\diffusionFractional(x) = 2 + \exp(\sin(2 x) \cos(3 x))$ (depicted in the right panel of \Cref{fig:unbiased_variable}).
 We set $K = 21$.
 The time difference between consecutive points is $\Delta t = 1 / 400$.
 No tail correction technique is applied in this example.
 A visualization of the results for $\alpha = 0.3$ is presented in \Cref{fig:unbiased_variable}. \end{example}

-In the subsequent tests, we concentrate on the case $\alpha = 0.3$, as it poses a greater challenge for coefficient recovery, especially in the case of variable coefficients.
-Notice that in \Cref{eg:unbiased_variable}, we set $\Delta t = 1 / 400$ to reduce the impact of approximation error arising from using constant coefficients to approximate the variable case at each time step.
+In the subsequent tests, we concentrate on the case $\alpha = 0.3$, as it poses a greater challenge for coefficient recovery, especially for variable coefficients.
+In \Cref{eg:unbiased_variable}, we set $\Delta t = 1 / 400$ to reduce the impact of approximation error arising from the use of constant coefficients to approximate the variable-coefficient case at each time step.
 The results corresponding to $\Delta t = 1 / 40$ with 400,000 trajectories will be presented in \Cref{eg:censored_half_tail_variable} as a baseline for comparison with the censored trajectory data, both with and without the application of the tail correction technique.
 When $\alpha$ is small, the recovery results become unstable, with certain ``outliers'' deviating significantly from the ground truth.
 This is linked to the strong influence of data with large jumps.
 In the left panel of \Cref{fig:unbiased_variable}, we compute errors after removing these outliers.
 The error decreases as the number of trajectories increases.
 The right panel of \Cref{fig:unbiased_variable} shows the ground truth functions as solid lines.
 The recovered functions, excluding outliers, are plotted with shaded bands representing the mean $\pm$ one standard deviation.
 The outliers appear as opaque semi-transparent lines, showing their significant impact on the recovery error.

 To address the instability in recovery for heavy-tailed data, we filter out tail data from unbiased trajectory data, making it a type of censored trajectory data.
 We introduce a new parameter, referred to as the tail removal threshold (\texttt{TRT}), which is used to filter out all pairs $(x_{\textnormal{current}}, x_{\textnormal{next}})$ that satisfy the condition $|x_{\textnormal{next}} - x_{\textnormal{current}} - \mu| \geq \texttt{TRT}$ from both sample pools, $P_{\textnormal{main}}$ and $P_{\textnormal{tail}}$.
 A detailed description of the algorithm, including the implementation of \texttt{TRT}, is presented in \Cref{alg:Adam_with_tail_correction}.
 In all experiments, we retain only tails within $\texttt{TRT} = 20$ and consider the remaining tails that exceed $\texttt{CT} = 8$ in the tail sample pool.
 Next, we present numerical results on censored trajectory data and demonstrate the accuracy and robustness of our approach.